 Living with a host family is an integral component of the Migration and Transnational Identity program.
 Homestays provide you with a unique window into the daily life, values, and perspectives of Moroccan families and let you practice language skills, particularly darija (Moroccan Arabic) and, in some cases, French.
 The program offers two homestays in very different environments, revealing the differences between life in urban and rural Moroccan communities.

-You will live with a middle- or working-class family in Rabat for eight weeks.
+You will live with a middle- or working-class family in Rabat for twelve weeks.
 Homestay families live in the city's seventeenth-century medina, a captivating and historic area with an original architectural style.
 With your host families, you will experience Moroccan daily life, accompanying family members on regular activities such as shopping in the souk, going on café outings, and visiting the neighborhood bakery.
 You will also have the opportunity to see the public bath.
 You may take part in family weddings, newborn-naming ceremonies, or a soccer match.

 The homestay is coordinated by the host institution, the Center for Cross Cultural Learning, which has collaborated with homestay families for more than a decade.